 The problem is these numerous applications, used by different teams within the same company, create their own information silos and prevent, rather than promote, collaboration.
 Marketing and sales teams often use different software for instance, creating an invisible barrier for information flow.

 Social tools provide a perfect way to link the systems together – sales and marketing can create a common project around an activity stream that would be populated from the separate systems they use.
-Notifications from a CRM can, for example, feed the social stream in a group devoted to a client project.
+Notifications from a CRM software can, for example, feed the social stream in a group devoted to a client project.
 No need to flip between different programs and copy and paste content from one place to another.
 Discussions are easy to follow and participate in, as everyone’s social activity stream provides an overview of all projects the person is involved in.

 Today’s business challenges often involve multiple teams and skills, and integrating disparate collaboration tools into a social collaboration platform is a great way to unify a company’s systems to bring people together.